superdaxter/599.82_content/README.md

-# 599.82_content
+# vic20 Content Maker

-Program to generate content for Vic20 with 6502 Assembly.
+This is a Web App that allows users to quickly generate hex code and define constants for programmable characters and screen memory respectively.
+This is specific to the VIC20 with high-res graphics enabled, using a 6502 chip.